 The story questions how much autonomy remains for the individual in a world increasingly steered by algorithms.
 Is the protagonist still free—or part of a grand, possibly machine-driven design?

-If the hypothesis ends in a synthesis – in truth – then I’ve cracked the code behind reality.
+If the hypothesis is the truth… then I’ve cracked the code behind reality.

 Conspiracy, Truth, and Perception: